 Another key ingredient of TikTok’s popularity is its vast selection of online communities.
 From cooking to reading, clay throwing to roller skating, you can guarantee that it will have its own niche on TikTok.

-By providing a space for users to view and create content related to their interests and hobbies – and connect and collaborate with those who share them – TikTok communities are yet another feature that have fuelled the app’s impressive success.
+By providing a space for users to view and create content related to their interests and hobbies – and connect and collaborate with those who share them – TikTok communities are yet another feature that have fueled the app’s impressive success.

 Types of TikTok content